Warner Bros. Discovery: Formation (2021–2022)

 In an investors' call on April 26 (concurrent with the first quarter earnings reports for Discovery Inc., its last prior to the merger), Zaslav contrasted the company's streaming businesses with Netflix (whose stock declined after a quarterly loss in subscribers), describing Warner Bros.
 Discovery as a "far more balanced and competitive company" that would "invest at scale smartly" and not "overspend" on growth and that its streaming businesses would complement its linear networks.
 He stated that HBO Max had "meaningful subscriber churn", and that the planned merger of it with Discovery+ would help to reduce churn by offering a broader content mix.
 It was reported that the company had suspended scripted development at TBS and TNT, to evaluate their strategies.
 The following day, Zaslav purchased approximately $1 million worth of WBD stock.

 On May 11, 2022, Warner Bros.
 Discovery eliminated several executive positions carried over from WarnerMedia, including Kids, Young Adults and Classics head Tom Ascheim, and general manager of TBS, TNT, and TruTV head Brett Weitz.
-These networks would be overseen by Finch as head of U.S. Networks, while the studios under the Kids, Young Adults and Classics division (Warner Bros.
-Animation, Cartoon Network Studios, Williams Street and Hanna-Barbera Studios Europe) was moved under Warner Bros.
+These networks would be overseen by Finch as head of U.S. Networks, while the studios and one network under the Kids, Young Adults and Classics division (Warner Bros.
+Animation, Cartoon Network Studios, Turner Classic Movies and Hanna-Barbera Studios Europe) was moved under Warner Bros.
 Television.
 That day, it announced an agreement with British telecom company BT Group for it to contribute its BT Sport channels into a 50/50 joint venture with its UK Eurosport channels, and eventually merge them.

 On June 1, 2022, Warner Bros.
 Pictures head Toby Emmerich announced his departure to establish a new studio, to be funded and distributed exclusively (for five-years) by Warner Bros.
 Pictures.
 Warner Bros.
 Pictures was then divided into three business units with separate leadership: former MGM executives Michael De Luca and Pamela Abdy became the co-chairs of Warner Bros.
 Pictures and New Line Cinema, and temporarily oversaw the DC Films and Warner Animation Group units.
 Eight days later, WBD named former Discovery and Univision executive Luis Silberwasser as chairman of Sports.
 In July 2022, Alan Horn rejoined Warner Bros. as a consultant.

 WBD delivered its second-quarter earnings report on August 4, 2022.
 Ahead of the report, the company performed surgery on HBO Max, including cutting new programming development in much of Europe, live-action children's programming development, and direct-to-streaming films—including notable August 3 cancellations of the nearly completed films Batgirl and Scoob!
 Holiday Haunt as tax write-offs, and the quiet removals of multiple HBO Max original films from the platform along with upcoming releases.